 What are the limitations of this service?

-- This service is only available from within New Zealand.
+- This service is only available from within New Zealand and selected international locations.

 - Connections that remain idle for two hours will be automatically logged out.
-Disconnected sessions will be logged out after five minutes.
+Disconnected sessions are essentially logged out immediately due to the cluster arrangement.

 How do I connect?